-As a motorist in Alberta, you are responsible for knowing the rules of the road and driving safely as well as your knowing your legal responsibility.
+As a motorist, you are responsible for knowing the rules of the road and driving safely as well as your knowing your legal responsibility.
 As a licensed driver in Calgary, you are required by the law to purchase adequate car insurance and carry the proof of same while operating a motor vehicle.

 A Brief Overview of Alberta’s Mandatory Automobile Insurance System